lfuentes1/education-ai/README.md

 **Note:** The failure modes and rubrics are not necessarily final, as it is an iterative process of improvement, especially as the entire process is applied with production data.

 ## Measure
+The goal of the measure phase is to determine what should be measured and implement metrics for those measurements.
+Essentially, it is turning the unstructured insights from the analysis phase into qualitative data.
+The identified metrics will guide me in determining the necessary improvements to enhance the accuracy and reliability of the chatbot, ensuring that teachers find it trustworthy and valuable.

+To achieve this phase, I completed the following:
+- The first thing I needed was an additional tool that would allow me to visualize the different metrics I wanted to capture.
+This would allow me to visualize my data in a more efficient and fun way!
+From internal class channels, I heard Jupyter Lab Notebooks, "notebooks," as a circulating suggestion, so I decided to give it a try.
+I integrated my database (which stores my queries and LLM responses, among other data) into notebooks.
+- The most obvious measurement I wanted to capture was the failure mode error rate.
+That is, what percentage of the time does "x" failure mode occur among all the LLM responses?
+Knowing this information would allow me to prioritize improvements in the next phase.
+-  The `failure_mode_analysis.ipynb` file shows several pieces of insight:
+	- By answering the question, "What is the error rate of each failure mode?", I immediately saw that *Standards Alignment* and *Hallucinated Scope* had the highest error rates.
+This measurement aligned with my observations as I manually annotated the LLM responses during the analysis phase.
+	- It was also helpful to see a table with all the queries listed and the specific failure modes in which the LLM response either passed (failure mode was absent) or failed (failure mode was present).
+This helped me trace back to a specific query, the failure mode if something required a double look.

+- Certainly, there is room to capture additional metrics in future iterations to define success and quality, as well as capture usage metrics if this were being used in production.
+For now, the metrics that I started with were sufficient to lead me into the next phase, **Implement**.